flaviol-souza/po-233-ita/README.md

     <img width="300" height="300" src="https://github.com/flaviol-souza/po-233-ita/blob/master/images/layout2.png">
 </p></br>

-After we transform the bandpass signal to the time domain, we applied to diversify technics to extract the main features of the signal.
+After we transform the bandpass signal to the time domain, we applied to diversify technics (Fourier and Wavelet transform, Statistical Features, Constellation Shape Features, Cyclostationarity, Zero-crossing, and S transform)) to extract the main features of the signal.
 It that result a new dataset available on dataset/transform.

 ## Build With
 * Matlab (R2020b)